Cycle 7 (2018 Deadline)

 While the original objective of experimentally testing the effectiveness of the Community Women Volunteers (CWVs) in enhancing the FPRH knowledge and practices of married young women and increasing their use of contraceptives was not achieved, the project team was able to collect a large observational data set on the community perceptions of FPRH needs of married adolescent girls and young women, the FPRH knowledge and practices, and utilization of services by this age group of women, the potential of CWVs in providing support and facilitation to LHWs in reaching out to the community and creating awareness about the FPRH services the LHWs provide and the views of LHWs and their supervisors on the contribution of volunteers and the acceptability of volunteers..

 The overall findings indicated that knowledge of FPRH was significantly lacking in all sectors of society and the resources that were available to communities were underutilized as a result.
-Furthermore, cultural norms dictated that families controlled FPRH knowledge and resources and would access was not allowed until the birth of at least two children, with couples expected to have 3-4 children as an ideal.
-In contrast, findings indicated that community women volunteers, willing to work were available to provide support to LHWs in their work, create awareness in the community about the FPRH services they provide, facilitate their access to marginalized population and convey counselling messages to those who are difficult to access by LHWs.
+Furthermore, cultural norms dictated that families controlled FPRH knowledge and resources and would access was not allowed until the birth of at least two children, with couples expected to have three or four children as an ideal.
+In contrast, findings indicated that community women volunteers were available to provide support to LHWs in their work, create awareness in the community about the FPRH services they provide, facilitate their access to marginalized population, and convey counselling messages to those who are difficult to access by LHWs.
 Respect for LHWs and admiration for the work they were doing was the motivating factor for most of the volunteers who were recruited by the LHWs, but at the same time primary care and LHW provided FPRH services were bypassed for the more expensive doctors’ secondary and tertiary care services even by the economically challenged families.
+The Nur Centre for Research and Policy issued four reports on various aspects of the project.

 Back to PEER Cycle 7 Grant Recipients